nf-core/crisprseq/docs/usage/screening.md

 ### MAGeCK rra

 MAGeCK RRA performs robust ranking aggregation to identify genes that are consistently ranked highly across multiple replicate screens.
-To run MAGeCK rra, `--rra_contrasts` should be used with a `csv` separated file stating the two conditions to be compared
+To run MAGeCK rra, `--rra_contrasts` should be used with a `csv` separated file stating the two conditions to be compared.

 ### MAGeCK mle

 MAGeCK MLE uses a maximum likelihood estimation approach to estimate the effects of gene knockout on cell fitness.
 It models the read count data of guide RNAs targeting each gene and estimates the dropout probability for each gene.
 MAGeCK mle requires a design matrix.
-The design matrix is a txt file indicating the effects of different conditions on different samples.
+The design matrix is a `txt` file indicating the effects of different conditions on different samples.
 An [example design matrix](https://github.com/nf-core/test-datasets/blob/crisprseq/testdata/design_matrix.txt) has been provided with the pipeline.
 If there are several designs to be run, you can input a folder containing all the design matrices.
-The output results will automatically take the name of the design matrice, so make sure you give a significant name to the file, for instance "Drug_vs_control.txt".
+The output results will automatically take the name of the design matrix, so make sure you give a meaningful name to the file, for instance "Drug_vs_control.txt".

 ### Running CRISPRcleanR

-CRISPRcleanR is used for gene count normalization and removal of biases for genomic segment that are copy number amplified.
-The pipeline for the moment only supports annotation libraries already present in the R package and which can be found [here](https://github.com/francescojm/CRISPRcleanR/blob/master/Reference_Manual.pdf).
+CRISPRcleanR is used for gene count normalization and the removal of biases for genomic segments for which copy numbers are amplified.
+Currently, the pipeline only supports annotation libraries already present in the R package and which can be found [here](https://github.com/francescojm/CRISPRcleanR/blob/master/Reference_Manual.pdf).
 To use CRISPRcleanR normalization, use `--crisprcleanr library`, `library` being the exact name as the library in the CRISPRcleanR documentation (e.g: "AVANA_Library").

 This will launch the pipeline with the `docker` configuration profile.
 See below for more information about profiles.